Crystal Wright | June 3, 2021 | Divorce

 A spouse does not need to agree to the divorce for the court to end the marriage.
 Under the no-fault grounds, irreconcilable differences between you and your spouse are sufficient for the court to grant the divorce.

 Therefore, even if you do not “sign” the divorce papers, your spouse can still obtain a divorce in Georgia.

 What Does It Mean to “Sign” Divorce Papers?

 When you discuss signing divorce papers, it usually means entering a settlement agreement.
 The settlement agreement defines the terms of the divorce, such as spousal support, child support, custody, and property division.
-The parties generally negotiate the terms of the divorce with the help of their attorneys.
+The parties generally negotiate the terms with the help of their divorce lawyers.

 In some cases, the parties may use mediation to settle their divorce issues.
 A mediator assists the spouses in identifying concerns that need to be resolved and developing a mutually agreeable resolution for each of those issues.

 When the parties reach a settlement agreement through mediation or negotiation, they “sign” the agreement and present it to the court.
 In many cases, the court incorporates the agreement into the final divorce decree.